-The Sorel-Tracy plant has a total annual treating capacity of approximately 75,000 cubic metres, operates on approximately nine hectares of land and is equipped with two water-borne preservative cylinders, a dry kiln, and a framing line.
+The Sorel-Tracy plant has a total annual treating capacity of approximately 90,000 cubic metres, operates on nine hectares of land and is equipped with two water-borne preservative cylinders, a dry kiln and a framing line.
 The plant specializes in treated lumber and specialty products, using micronized copper wood treatment for the residential construction market.

-For the year ended December 31, 2016, approximately \$700,000 was spent at the Sorel-Tracy plant, primarily to convert their second treating cylinder to a micronized copper preservative in response to customer demand.
+For the year ended December 31, 2017, approximately \$340,000 was spent at the Sorel-Tracy plant, primarily for humidity control on the drip pad and a new roof for the main treating building.